abisop/nuttx-docs/en/platforms/risc-v/qemu-rv/boards/rv-virt/index.md

 ### knsh\_romfs

-Similar to the [knsh](#knsh) configuration, but uses ROMFS instead of
-<span class="title-ref">hostfs</span>.
-A ROMFS image is generated and
-linked to the kernel.
+Similar to the [knsh](#knsh) configuration, but uses ROMFS instead of [hostfs]{.title-ref}.
+A ROMFS image is generated and linked to the kernel.
 This requires re-running `make`:

      make V=1 -j(nproc)
      make export V=1 -j(nproc)